 The Veterinary Business Management modules are only available to students who take the entire programme and individual modules cannot be used.
-A Veterinary Management and Leadership module will be available from 2023 for students who wish to have some VBM exposure but not the full programme.
+Students who wish to have some VBM exposure but not the full programme can instead take the C-VML.1 Principles of Veterinary Management and Leadership module.